-Dorman Centre is a 388,502 square foot grocery-anchored retail centre located at 121 Dorman Centre Drive, Spartanburg, South Carolina.
-Built in 2004, the centre is situated on 50 acres of land and has a large national and regional tenant mix including Ross, TJ Maxx, Michael's, Five Below and Rainbow.
-Dorman Center is 94% occupied and is anchored by Walmart.
+Dorman Centre is a 388,502 square foot grocery-anchored shopping centre located at 121 Dorman Centre Drive, Spartanburg, South Carolina.
+Built in 2004, the centre is situated on 50 acres of land and has a large national and regional tenant mix including Ross, TJ Maxx, Michael's, Aaron's and Five Below.
+Dorman Center is 97.1% occupied and is anchored by Walmart.